Alison Saar: Of Aether and Earthe

 The exploration of Saar’s process connects with the Armory’s interest in inclusive dialogue at the intersection of art, education, and community.
 The Armory will highlight a selection of Saar’s site-responsive installations and sculptures created by Saar over 30 years, such as Sapphire (1985), which depicts a female bust whose breasts have been built to serve as doors that open to a fiery heart, along with the restaging of Catfish Dreamin, a mobile sculpture of a house and 6-foot catfish that are mounted on a pickup truck, which will travel between the Armory and the Benton.
 The missions of the Armory and the Benton at Pomona College—art institutions rooted in education—reinforce Saar’s vision of providing critical insight into history and contemporary narratives.

 Pomona College will publish the monographic catalog that will accompany the exhibition.
-The Fellows of Contemporary Art (FOCA) awarded the 2020 Curator’s Award to Rebecca McGrew at the Pomona College Museum of Art and Irene Tsatsos at the Armory Center for the Arts as co-curators of this exhibition.
-Supported by this award, the book will be a rich survey of Saar’s work, with several essays that situate her work within art history and a global contemporary focus.
-Phyllis Jackson, Associate Professor of Art History at Pomona College; Christina Sharpe, Professor of Humanities at York University; and co-editors Rebecca McGrew and Irene Tsatsos will contribute essays to the book; additional authors are under consideration.
+The Fellows of Contemporary Art (FOCA) awarded the 2020 Curator's Award to Rebecca McGrew at the Pomona College Museum of Art and Irene Tsatsos at the Armory Center for the Arts as co-curators of this exhibition.
+Supported by this award, the book is edited by McGrew and Saar and includes an essay by Christina Sharpe, professor in the Department of Humanities at York University; an introduction by McGrew; a conversation with Alison Saar and Tsatsos; an in-depth personal artist timeline authored by Saar and including never-before-published early photographs of Saar's childhood; and poems by Camille Dungy, Harryette Mullen, and Evie Shockley.
 Kimberly Varella of Content Object, Los Angeles, will design the 192-page book.

 Coinciding with the exhibition at the Armory and Pomona College’s Benton Museum, the Ruth Chandler Williamson Gallery at Scripps College will host a traveling exhibition of Saar’s prints and sculptures from the Jordan Schnitzer Collection in Portland, Oregon.
 “Mirror Mirror: The Prints and Sculpture of Alison Saar from the Jordan Schnitzer Family Foundation” will be on view from September 1 to December 19, 2020.